 Coach Barry Trotz said injured winger Patrick Hornqvist "looks promising" to return for Game 3.

-Who's hot: Kane is the only player to score goals in the first two games, and he also has an assist in both Games 1 and 2. … Niemi is coming off a 23-save shutout in Game 2, and has stopped 45 of 47 shots in two games. … J.P Dumont has 2 goals and David Legwand has 2 assists for Nashville, and both did all their damage in Game 1. … Predators goalie Pekka Rinne has stopped 53 of 57 shots in a win and a loss.
+Who's hot: Kane is the only player to score goals in the first two games, and he also has an assist for a series-high 3 points. … Chicago winger Patrick Sharp has an assist in both Games 1 and 2. … Niemi is coming off a 23-save shutout in Game 2, and has stopped 45 of 47 shots in two games. … J.P Dumont has 2 goals and David Legwand has 2 assists for Nashville, and both did all their damage in Game 1. … Predators goalie Pekka Rinne has stopped 53 of 57 shots in a win and a loss.

 Injury report: Hornqvist, the Predators' leading goal scorer with 30, was a scratch for Game 2 on Sunday with an upper-body injury.
 In Game 1, Hornqvist played very little in the third period and finished the game with 13:01 of ice time.
 Trotz said that was because of an equipment issue, and Hornqvist said he had a problem with his skate.
 Dustin Boyd replaced Hornqvist in the lineup for Game 2. … Defenseman Denis Grebeshkov (lower body) remains out for Nashville. … The Blackhawks are without defensemen Brian Campbell (broken collarbone) and Kim Johnsson (concussion).

 Stat pack: In Game 2, Niemi became the ninth goaltender in Blackhawks history to post a playoff shutout and the first since Ed Belfour beat Calgary 3-0 on April 19, 1996.
 Niemi joined Charlie Gardiner, Lorne Chabot, Mike Karakas, Sam LoPresti, Glenn Hall, Tony Esposito, Gary Smith and Belfour. … Through Sunday's games, Niemi (1.01, .957) and Rinne (1.53, .949) are 1-2 in goals-against average and save percentage, respectively, in the playoffs. … Chicago is 1-for-7 thus far on the power play, and Nashville has failed to convert on its seven chances. … Jonathan Toews (21:02) and Dustin Byfuglien (20:29) are the only Blackhawks forwards averaging better than 20 minutes of ice time per game.
 The Predators have none, and only defensemen Shea Weber (25:17), Ryan Suter (24:10) Hamhuis (23:07) and Francis Bouillon (20:04) have topped the mark.

 Puck drop: "You always like to get both, but we did get one and we're going back home.
 The next game will be the most critical.'' -- Trotz to the Tennessean